-Today we’re excited to announce that Work-Bench is joining Index Ventures, Benchmark, GV (formerly Google Ventures), FirstMark Capital, and other great investors to back Cockroach Labs in their Series A-1 round.
+Today we’re excited to announce that Work-Bench is joining Index Ventures, Benchmark, Google Ventures, FirstMark Capital, and other great investors to back Cockroach Labs in their Series A-1 round.

 Cockroach Labs is a case in point that you don’t need to go to the Valley to find ambitious technical teams disrupting the enterprise software stack, and we’re excited to partner with a highly capable team ready to infest the enterprise database market.

 From back office to front end transactional systems, major Wall Street banks are rethinking their data architecture to prepare for the same level of scale and flexibility espoused by the web-scale giants.
 The power of cloud computing and distributed infrastructure has reverberated through the entire IT stack.
 Core IT functions such as monitoring, security, and messaging have been re-written from the ground up to meet unique new demands.
 However, the transactional database powering core enterprise systems and application remains a sleepy dormant that is ripe for disruption.

 Enter Cockroach Labs.
 Not only is the team announcing their Series A-1 funding today, but they are also launching CockroachDB Beta — a new type of database architecture, purpose built for distributed, modern web infrastructure — after months of intensive development and work.
 Based off of Google’s internal globally distributed database Spanner, CockroachDB is an open-source solution that meets all the requirements for an enterprise making the digital transformation by scaling to thousands or millions of users, supporting everywhere, anytime operations, and delivering 24/7 reliability.
 By bringing the power of Google’s database architecture to the masses, we believe CockroachDB will one day replace databases in use across the enterprise with a single solution that meets current and future requirements.